-Putting custom-built replacement windows in your home can be a brilliant way to increase curb appeal without spending a ton of money on window repair.
+Putting custom-built replacement windows or Renewal NC in your home can be a brilliant way to increase curb appeal without spending a ton of money on custom-built replacement windows.
 Give your home an instant makeover while increasing energy efficiency.
 Installing a few replacement windows is your best bet.
 However, many homeowners stray from the idea because of a few common misconceptions about glass coating, energy options, and the process of installing new windows.
 If you’re thinking about investing in new replacement windows for your home, read on to get informed.

 U-Factor is the Only Thing to Pay Attention To